-In addition to conditions for participation in the Medicaid Program and by their scope of practice according to South Carolina law, licensed physicians and two other types of licensed practitioners may provide behavioral health practitioners services: non-physician and allied Non-physician practitioners professionals. advanced practice registered nurse (APRN), physician assistant, licensed independent social worker-clinical practice (LISW-CP), PhD. psychologist, and certified nurse midwife.
-Allied professionals are defined as licensed master's social workers (LMSW), licensed professional counselor (LPC), and licensed marriage and family claim Medicaid (LMFT).
-In order to therapist reimbursement for behavioral health services, these practitioners and physician(s) are required to be employed and/or contracted and receive payment from an RHC.
+In addition to conditions for participation in the Medicaid Program, and by their scope of practice according to the State of South Carolina (South Carolina or State) law, licensed Physicians and two other types of licensed practitioners may provide behavioral health services: Non-Physician practitioners and allied professionals.
+Non-Physician practitioners include: Advanced Practice Registered Nurse (APRN), PA, Licensed Independent Social Worker - Clinical Practice (LISW-CP), Doctor of Philosophy in psychology (PhD) and Certified Nurse Midwife.
+Allied professionals are defined as Licensed Master Social Workers (LMSWs), Licensed Professional Counselor (LPC), and Licensed Marriage and Family Therapist (LMFT).
+In order to claim Medicaid reimbursement for behavioral health services, these practitioners and Physician(s) are required to be employed and/or contracted, and receive payment from an RHC.